Actress Saves Lincoln

 When L’Amerique docked in New York, Sarah Bernhardt was swarmed by adoring fans and newspaper reporters.
 It was her first trip to America where she would earn an astounding six million dollars from her tour of sold-out performances.
 No one recognized the frail, white-haired former First Lady.
 She was met only by her grandnephew who accompanied her to to the home of her dear sister Elizabeth in Springfield .

 Despite her strong will, Mary Lincoln was unable to overcome the traumas in her life.
 When she was six, her mother died.
 She and her husband grieved over the deaths of two young sons.
 Three brothers and a brother-in-law, in opposition to her staunch pro-Union ideology, were killed fighting for the Confederacy during the Civil War.
-She was plagued by migraines resulting from a fall from the Lincoln carriage, which had been sabotaged—one of the five known assassination attempts on the President before the fatal one.
+She was plagued by migraines resulting from a fall from the Lincoln carriage, which had been sabotaged—one of the five known assassination attempts on the President before the final one.
 She and her husband were affectionately holding hands when John Wilkes Booth’s fatal bullet struck at Ford’s Theatre.
 He timed it for a laugh-line in the play, “Our American Cousin.”

 After the assassination, Mary was overwhelmed by grief and her lowered standard of living.
 (There was no will nor a widow’s pension.)
 Unjustly reviled by the press and the public, she escaped to live in Europe with her son Tad.
 She declined her sister Elizabeth’s pleas to return to Springfield because it held painful memories.
 It was where the vivacious and politically astute young Mary Todd met and married Abraham Lincoln whom she encouraged to be President.
 Where their four sons were born.
-Where one of them, four-year-old Edward died.
+Where four-year-old Edward died.
 (Willie died in the White House when he was 11 years old.)
 From Springfield, the President’s inaugural train set out for Washington DC.
 Then, reversing that route, his funeral train took him to his final resting place, the Lincoln Tomb in Oakridge Cemetery.

 Soon after Mary and Tad returned to Chicago from Europe, the 18-year-old became ill and died on July 15, 1871.
 Mary was inconsolable.
 Robert, alarmed by her erratic state of mind, used his political clout to commit her to a mental institution.
 Although she was lucid enough to secure a legal team who obtained her release and had her declared sane, history would not absolve her of the “crazy” label.
 Afraid that Robert would recommit her, she returned to Europe.